NordicPlayground/thread_border_router/README.md

 # thread_border_router build system
 ## Prerequisites:
-1. Linux based host, Debian Linux has been tested.
+1. Linux-based host, Debian Linux has been tested.
-2. At least 25GiB of free hard drive space.
+2. At least 25 GiB of free hard drive space.
 3. Internet connection to access remote repositories.

-The following packages need to be installed on a host linux operating system to build the OpenWrt based image: build-essential subversion libncurses5-dev libssl-dev zlib1g-dev gawk gcc-multilib flex git-core gettext gcc binutils bzip2 python perl make unzip libz-dev tftp git shtool autogen automake libtool autotools-dev
+The following packages need to be installed on a host Linux operating system to build the OpenWrt-based image: build-essential subversion libncurses5-dev libssl-dev zlib1g-dev gawk gcc-multilib flex git-core gettext gcc binutils bzip2 python perl make unzip libz-dev tftp git shtool autogen automake libtool autotools-dev

-For a debian based host it is sufficient to run the following command: su -c 'apt-get -y install build-essential subversion libncurses5-dev libssl-dev zlib1g-dev gawk gcc-multilib flex git-core gettext gcc binutils bzip2 python perl make unzip libz-dev tftp git shtool autogen automake libtool autotools-dev'
+For a Debian-based host, it is sufficient to run the following command: su -c 'apt-get -y install build-essential subversion libncurses5-dev libssl-dev zlib1g-dev gawk gcc-multilib flex git-core gettext gcc binutils bzip2 python perl make unzip libz-dev tftp git shtool autogen automake libtool autotools-dev'

-## Building image:
+## Building the image:
-1. Execute ./init_build script.
+1. Execute the ./init_build script.
-2. Execute build script.
-You can choose between ./build.sh uses 4 jobs and ./build_slow that builds one thing at the time.
+2. Execute the build script.
+You can choose between ./build.sh, which runs 4 jobs consecutively, or ./build_slow, which builds one thing at a time.

-Please note that build can take up to few hours depending on your computer and network connection performance.
+Note that the build can take up to a few hours, depending on your computer and network connection performance.
-After that the image file openwrt-brcm2708-bcm2710-rpi-3-ext4-sdcard.img will be copied to the current directory.
+When the build is finished, the image file openwrt-brcm2708-bcm2710-rpi-3-ext4-sdcard.img will be copied to the current directory.

 Image file RaspPi_Thread_Border_Router_Demo.img will be created in the current directory.

 ## Flashing image to the card:
-Later it can be flashed to the sdcard with the disk dump utility:
+You flash the image to an SD card using the disk dump utility:

 dd if=RaspPi_Thread_Border_Router_Demo.img of=/dev/sdX bs=2M conv=fsync

-Where sdx is the sdcard device name, which can be seen in dmesg after inserting a card into the card reader.
+Where sdx is the SD card device name, which can be seen in dmesg after inserting a card into the card reader.
 On Windows Win32DiskImager can be used.

 ## Troubleshooting: